-Bita Shooshani is a Licensed Mental Health Counselor in Rhode Island and Licensed Marriage Family Therapist in California who offers remote video sessions to clients living in RI and CA. Her specialty areas include working with college and graduate school populations treating anxiety, depression, post traumatic stress disorder, and/or obsessive compulsive disorder to promote healing and thriving despite barriers and societal oppression.
+Bita Shooshani is a Licensed Mental Health Counselor in Rhode Island and Licensed Marriage Family Therapist in California who offers remote video sessions to clients living in RI and CA as well as in-person sessions to clients living in Oakland or San Francisco.
+Her specialty areas include working with college and graduate school populations treating anxiety, depression, post traumatic stress disorder, and/or obsessive compulsive disorder to promote healing and thriving despite barriers and societal oppression.

 Bita’s approach is client-centered and informed by evidence-based practices, including Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT).
 She takes an active approach to help her clients to not only alleviate symptoms but to obtain skills to develop a wellness practice which can continue to benefit them beyond sessions.
 She also incorporates multicultural and feminist psychology, neuroscience, mindfulness-based practices, Buddhist Psychology, and family systems theories.
 When working with clients with a history of trauma, Bita integrates a focus on the body to help inform the healing process.